department-of-veterans-affairs/va.gov-team/products/caregivers/1010cg-mvp/Sign-as-a Rep-Round3-Oct2021/Content specific research/Research findings.md

 About half of the participants expressed that there was too much information given on each page, and would prefer if the language was more direct.

 - “It should say 1.
 Can the Veteran sign for themself?
 2. If no, who is the legal representative?
 3. Do you have legal proof?
 4. What type of legal proof do you have?"
--
+- "This is VA mumbo jumo." - _referring to the "Who will sign this application page"_

 ### Participants feel like the copy that states that there could be a delay/rejection due to wrong document upload is very negative.
 Participants don't feel like this copy would stop them from completing the application, but do feel like it leaves a negative impression.
 One participant thought that this language is the VA's way of keeping people out of the program.

-- "This is too much VA mumbo jumo." - _referring to the "Who will sign this application page"_

 ## Additional Insights
 * Participants believe that VA should be more proactive in patient planning in regards to programs and paperwork that should be considered in their future based on their current needs.
+- "Why doesn't the VA look at our patient profile and proactively recommend paperwork and programs that might benefit us now or in the future?" _when asked how they would like to receive this_ "The VA sends out an ungodly amount of notifications... include it in these."

 ## Recommendations
 * Rewrite the question and titles to make it more clear that we are requesting for legal representation for **medical decisions** specifically